-Stop staring at the DJ, ffs, they're not a magic eye picture; they'll still look like someone bent double over some electronic stuff no matter how unrelenting your gaze.
+Stop staring at the DJs.
+They’ll still look like someone bent over some electronic gizmos no matter your vantage point, or how unrelenting your gaze is.

-If you really want your photo taken in a club, go to a Top 40 R&B night in the city centre that's teeming with student photographers, who'll gladly indulge you in your narcissism.
-When I go to a club, I want to feel the walls bend, the ceiling drip, my bones melt, drag myself away for air – not live in fear of a Facebook de-tagging frenzy.
-It's estimated that 10 percent of all photos taken in human history were taken in 2012 alone, and 10 percent of those were of you gurning.
+If you really want your photo taken in a club, go to a Top 40 R&B night downtown.
+They're teeming with student photographers, who’ll gladly indulge your narcissistic tendencies.
+It’s estimated that 10 percent of all photos taken in human history were taken in 2012 alone, and 10 percent of those were of you gritting your teeth.

-Alas, there will always be a gaggle of dickheads trying to turn Corsica into Roskilde 2000 – it's just one of those sad parts of the nightlife experience, one you might have to just allow.
-If they did it a pub, or at a bus stop, or a family wedding, you'd be well within your rights to end them.
-But in a club, it's cramped and frankly being a dick to some people for having more fun than you sucks.
-Unless it's this next lot, of course…
+Alas, there will always be a gaggle of dickheads trying to turn Corsica into Roskilde 2000—it's just one of those sad parts of the nightlife experience, and one you might have to just allow.
+If they did it a bar, or at a bus stop, or a family wedding, you'd be well within your rights to end them.
+But in a club it’s cramped, and frankly being a dick to some people for having more fun than you sucks.
+Unless it’s this next group, of course…

 Photo by Jake Lewis

 Those people that go raving once a year.
-The Birthday Boys, the Heartbreak Kids, the stragglers, the City boys, the pilly civilians with sunglasses and comedy big-fish, cardboard-box dancing straight out of a Freddie Starr routine from the mid 90s.
+The weekend warriors, the stragglers, the civilians in sunglasses, cardboard-box-dancing straight out of a 90s workout routine.

-Don't give them any space, or respect, or time.
+Don't give them any space or time.
 There's only one way they'll learn: pure fucking animosity.
 This isn't the summer of love any more; electronic music is now basically the only music and you're gonna have to fight for your territory.
-Clubs need to regain exclusivity otherwise they might as just be V Festival with worse toilets.
+Clubs need to regain exclusivity; otherwise they might as well be another local radio music festival.

-They're old, throwing Tai Chi moves, staring at the ceiling, wearing sandals and those graphic equalizer tees, but don't take the piss.
-Give them space and let them be.
-Have some respect for an old rave soldier.
-You wouldn't piss on a war memorial so no need to take selfies with the scene's Chelsea Pensioners.
+They’re old, throwing Tai Chi moves, staring at the ceiling, wearing sandals and those graphic-equalizer T-shirts, but don’t let it irk you.
+Give them space and let them be and have some respect for an old rave soldier.
+You wouldn't piss on a war memorial, so no need to take selfies with the scene's 'Nam veterans.

 Photo by Jake Lewis

-One thing though: people who want you to give them your joint are the pits.
-Under no circumstances are you to give a stranger a pull on the zoot.
+People who force themselves into your smoking cypher are the worst.
+This isn't a Grateful Dead show.
+Under no circumstances are you to give a stranger a pull off your joint.
 Would you go up to someone inside and ask for a sip of their drink?
 Would you ask a stranger for a drag on a cigarette?
-It's the same principle.
-People who want "a bun on that" are all Part-Timers (see Part-Timers).
+It’s the same principle.
+People who just want a lick are all Part-Timers (see Part-Timers).

 PICK YOUR AFTERPARTY WISELY

-There are two types of rave afterparty; the one that the DJs go to, and the one that the ravers go to.
-If you can, try to get yourself into the DJ one, as there will be way more booze and drugs (this will be easier for the ladies to achieve but remember girls: you don't have to touch that ageing Dutch producer's penis if you don't want to).
+There are two types of rave afterparty: the one that the DJs go to, and the one that the ravers go to.
+If you can, try to get yourself into the DJ one, as there will be way more booze and drugs (this will be easier for the ladies to achieve, but remember girls: You don't have to sleep with that wrinkly Dutch producer if you don’t want to).

-If you don't fancy the intimidating debauchery of a DJ's hotel room, then why not try someone's flatshare in Hackney/the trendy locale of your respective town or city?
-They'll be cool, right?
-It definitely won't be full of people playing a game of Spotify Monopoly will it?
-Oh God.
+If you don’t fancy the intimidating debauchery of a DJ's hotel room, then why not try someone’s loft in your respective town or city?
+They’ll be cool, right?
+It definitely won’t be full of people playing a game of Spotify Monopoly will it?
+Oh, God.
 It will.

 Your best option for an afterparty depends on how you prepare beforehand.
-Don't do all your drugs, don't spend all your money, leave little reserves, little pools of both before the rave is up, and just head back to whichever mate has the best speakers in their house.
-That way you don't have to deal with a bunch of people trying to impress/bang a DJ, and you also don't have to deal with a gaggle of strangers being total cunts.
+Don’t do all your drugs, don’t spend all your money, leave little reserves, little pools of both before the rave is up, and just head back to whichever friend has the best speakers at home.
+That way you don’t have to deal with a bunch of people trying to impress/bang a DJ, and you also don’t have to deal with a group of strangers being total cunts.